taichi-dev/taichi_benchmark/README.md

 <!-- Future works -->
 <!-- Contribution Guidelines -->
 ## Future Works
-We are pushing the benchmark work torwards two directions:
+We are driving the benchmark work in two directions:

-* **More benchmark items with strong baseline implementations**
-We are working on extending our benchmarks to cover more generalized parallel tasks.
+* **More use cases with strong baseline implementations** We are working on extending our benchmarks to cover more generalized parallel tasks.
 Benchmark items can be added when there are proper baseline implementations to compare with.

-* **More devices**
+* **More target backends**
 The current tests are conducted primarily on Nvidia GPUs.
-We are extending our benchmark on more diverse devices as Taichi is hardware neural.
-Also, performance reports are welcome if you have a device supported by Taichi!
+We are extending our benchmark on more devices as Taichi is designed to be hardware neural.
+Also, performance reports are welcome if you have a supported device by Taichi!